BP-Media/bp-album/readme.txt

 Photo Albums for BuddyPress.
 Includes Posts to Wire, Member Comments, and Gallery Privacy Controls.

 == Description ==
 This plugin adds full photo album capabilities to BuddyPress, mimicking Facebook's photo app!
-The current BETA version also supports audio files, embedded videos from YouTube, Revver, Vimeo, and dozens of other sites, as well as embedded images from Flickr, Imgur, and many others.
+The current BETA version will also support audio files, embedded videos, embedded images, and much, much more.

 = IMPORTANT =
 We only use wordpress.org to distribute the current STABLE version of the plugin.
 We do not support, answer questions, or accept bug reports through wordpress.org.